surya-s-1/captain-frontend/public/README.md

 ### 🔀 Upload Existing Testcases
 - You will be able to upload existing testcases, into this app and then generate only the missed test cases.

 ---

-### ✨ Enhancement of Testcases
-- You will be able to chat with AI and enhance a testcase it generated, if it is not upto the mark.

----